mikessh/vdjtools-doc/sphinx/examples.rst

         # Point to VDJtools executable and allocate enough memory for JVM
         VDJTOOLS="java -Xmx20G -jar vdjtools.jar"

-    or in case the software was installed using HOMEBREW
+    or in case the software was installed using Homebrew

     .. code-block:: bash

-        # Point to VDJtools executable and allocate enough memory for JVM
         VDJTOOLS="vdjtools -Xmx20G"

 Aging